cjbnc/rpi_thermometers/README.md

 I tested two of my probes by leaving them running side-by-side overnight.
 They both stayed at a nearly constant 1-2 steps different as the temperature changed in my house.
 They are accurate to each other by less 0.25 deg F difference.
+See [Accuracy Plot](./images/accuracy.png)

 If your probes are returning data in bigger steps than those listed above, there's a program floating around that you can run to check the